phys3009/phys3009.github.io/_sources/content/info_course/using_this_guide.md

 ## Questions?

-If you are stuck on any part of this course, try reading through the appropriate part here but if you are still struggling to understand, here are the options:
+If you are stuck on any part of this course, try reading through the appropriate sections of this guide but if you are still struggling to understand, here are the options:

 1. I’m always happy to answer questions during or immediately after lectures.
 2. Every written question I answer from students will be posted to the Q&A forum of the Moodle page, so it is worth having a look there in case your question has already been addressed.
 If you want to see all questions and answers you may subscribe to this feature.
-3. If your question is not already listed then please email me your question at:
+3. If your question is not already listed then please <a href="mailto:mike.i.smith@nottingham.ac.uk">email me your question</a>.

-mike.i.smith@nottingham.ac.uk
 I’m always happy to answer your questions and will usually get back to you in 1-2 working days.
 I will reply directly to your question and post in an anonymized way with the corresponding answer.
 I prefer to do this since then your question can then benefit others.
+4. I also run a weekly office hour (C126 in the main physics building).
+This is also available on Teams (If you have not been correctly added to the team <a href="mailto:mike.i.smith@nottingham.ac.uk">please email me</a>)

 ## Which textbook should I use?